 TO PREPARE FOR FIRST SEMESTER: The curriculum for this major assumes students enter college prepared to take calculus.

 In order to maintain professional standards required of practicing engineers, the Department of Electrical and Computer Engineering requires a cumulative grade point average of at least 2.000 in electrical engineering courses as a graduation requirement.
 It is the responsibility of any student who fails to maintain a 2.000 average to work with their advisor to correct grade point deficiencies.
-In addition, it is required that students retake any electrical engineering course at the 300-level or below in which they receive a grade below C (2.000).
+ECE courses required for the major at the 100, 200, and 300 level must be passed with a minimum grade of C (2.000); grades below a C will require the student to retake the course.
+ECE courses designated as an elective are exempt from the C or higher minimum grade requirement.

 Freshman